AMAZONITE

 In France, amazonite was described in the 70's in a porphyritic granite in Corsica in Vizzavona.

-Fakes and scams :
+Fakes and treatments :

 No fake invented for this stone.